GP-Stanley/tech264_python/learning_python/APIs/api_research.md

 ![what_is_an_api](../../images/img_4.png)

 ## What is a REST API?
-REST API: Representational State Transfer API.
+REST API: `Representational State Transfer API`.
-* It's a type of API that adheres to the principles of REST, an architectural style for designing networked applications.
+* It's a type of API that `adheres to the principles of REST`, an architectural `style for designing networked applications`.
+* Use HTTP/HTTPS as its language.
+It's the language used to communicate with websites.

 ## What makes an API RESTful?
 What are the REST guidelines?
 RESTful Characteristics: